jpmens/mqttcollect/README.txt

        temp.living	  gauge   arduino/temp/celsius
        bROKER.UPTIme	  uptime  $SYS/broker/uptime
+       *		  gauge   $SYS/broker/heap/maximum
        msgs.count	  gauge   $SYS/broker/retained messages/count‘

+       As  a special case, if the metric name is an asterisk ( *) the original topic name is used as the name of the metric.

    InfluxDB
        As an example, we show how to configure InfluxDB to accept values  from collectd via the latter’s network plugin.
 Configure InfluxDB to launch the native collectd input: